supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 **Tim** (Real-World Application): "Let's say I'm running a mid-sized attraction setting pricing for next season right now.
 Walk me through your framework – what questions am I asking, what data am I looking at?"

-**John** (Competitive Advantage): "In hotels, revenue management is table stakes.
-Will attractions get to that point too, or is there still a first-mover advantage?”
+**John** (Competitive Advantage): “In hotels, revenue management is table stakes.
+Coming into attractions, what surprised you most — and do you think pricing sophistication will soon be table stakes here, or is there still a first-mover advantage?”

-**Tim** (Industry Evolution): "Coming from hospitality, what surprised you most about how attractions approach pricing?
-What obvious opportunities are we missing?”

 ---